 The opening paragraph does not focus on any character in the book.
 Rather, it is about all the characters and the crux of the story.
 Austen sets the tone and lets us know she writes the rest of the book about some very serious stuff without losing her sense of humor.
 All of that is in 23 words!

 A Tale of Two Cities: A Classic Line for a Classic Story

 “It was the best of times, it was the worst of times.”

 That line, written by Charles Dickens in 1859, constitutes the opening of A Tale of Two Cities.

 Back to our game.
 What thoughts enter your mind when you read it?
-I think of the collision of polar opposites.
-In fact, Dickens completes that opening sentence with references to several opposites: wisdom and foolishness; belief and incredulity; Light and Darkness; and the spring of hope and the winter of despair.
+I think of the collision of opposites.
+Dickens completes that opening sentence with references to several opposites: wisdom and foolishness; belief and incredulity; Light and Darkness; and the spring of hope and the winter of despair.

 Borrowing a phrase from Austen, it’s a truth universally acknowledged that good and bad things happen all the time and often at the same time.
 Just look at today.
 Here we are coming out of a pandemic in the U.S. while COVID-19 rages in India and other parts of the world.

 The two cities in the Dickens classic are London and Paris during the French Revolution.
 Chapter One, titled “The Period”, reads like a history book without a single character making an appearance.
 In contrast, “Pride and Prejudice,” launches into dialogue as soon as the stage is set.

 The narrative is in the third person, unlike Dickens’ most famous story, “A Christmas Carol,” which is a first-person narrative that effortlessly moves between a first and third-person account.
 It’s worth noting that ‘A Christmas Carol’ has a similarly striking opening — “Marley was dead” — which fills the reader with apprehension about a fable that occurs during the Christmas holiday.